Jahm Najafi

 Jamshid Jahm Najafi (born March 1963) is an Iranian-American billionaire businessman.
-He runs Najafi Companies, a Phoenix-based private-equity firm, and is partial owner of the Phoenix Suns NBA team.
+He manages The Najafi Companies, a private equity firm, and is vice chairman of the NBA's Phoenix Suns and McLaren Racing.

-Early life
+Early life and education

-Najafi has a bachelor's degree in economics from the University of California, Berkeley.
-In 1986, he received a master's degree in business economics from Harvard University.
+Najafi was born in Iran.
+In 1975, he and his older brother Francis relocated to the United States.
+He received a bachelor's degree in political science and economics from the University of California, Berkeley, followed by a master's degree in business economics from Harvard University in 1986.

 Career

-Najafi worked for Salomon Brothers, a Wall Street firm that became part of Citigroup, before he served as CEO of Pivotal Private Equity and partner and COO of the parent company, The Pivotal Group, which he ran with his brother, Francis Najafi.
-Pivotal focused on the purchase of commercial properties, such as The Century Plaza Hotel in Los Angeles, Alameda, California-based Harbor Bay and 650 California Street in San Francisco.
+Najafi worked for Salomon Brothers, a Wall Street firm that became part of Citigroup, before he was CEO of Pivotal Private Equity and partner and COO of the parent company, The Pivotal Group, which he ran with his brother, Francis Najafi, from 1990 to 2002.
+Pivotal focused on the purchase of commercial properties, such as The Century Plaza Hotel and St. Regis in Los Angeles, the Ritz Carlton in Phoenix, Harbor Bay and 650 California Street in San Francisco, and Promontory in Park City.

-Najafi was a founding partner of Social Venture Partners, a philanthropic venture capital fund that invests in emerging nonprofit organizations, as well as on the board of Urban Land Institute and the Arizona State University Committee for Design Excellence.
+Najafi was a founding partner of Social Venture Partners, a philanthropic venture capital fund that invests in emerging nonprofit organizations, as well as the Arizona State University Committee for Design Excellence.
 He was named to the Phoenix Business Journals Forty under 40 list in 2001.

+He has also been on the board of directors for the Phoenix Symphony and Phoenix Metropolitan Area Convention and Visitors Bureau, and as chair of the board of trustees of Phoenix Country Day School.

-He serves as partial owner and vice chairman of the Phoenix Suns professional basketball team and a governor on the board of the National Basketball Association.
+He is part owner and vice chairman of the Phoenix Suns professional basketball team and a governor on the board of the National Basketball Association.
 After majority owner Robert Sarver was suspended from team operations for one year that stated Sarver “engaged in conduct that clearly violated common workplace standards ... included the use of racially insensitive language; unequal treatment of female employees; sex-related statements and conduct; and harsh treatment of employees that on occasion constituted bullying” Najafi called on Sarver to resign.
-While Sarver served his season-long suspension in September 2022, Najafi was considered a candidate to take on the role of interim team governor for the Suns before the position was ultimately given to Sam Garvin.
 When Robert Sarver eventually sold the team to new ownership led by Mat Ishbia and his brother Justin Ishbia, Najafi was one of three minority team owners to keep all their stakes with the team once the sale went through on February 7, 2023.

-He has also served on the board of directors for the Phoenix Symphony and Phoenix Metropolitan Area Convention and Visitors Bureau, and as chair of the board of trustees of Phoenix Country Day School.

-Najafi Companies (Najafi Cos.), a private-equity firm, was established in 2002.
+The Najafi Companies (Najafi Cos.), a private-equity firm, was established in 2002.
 Najafi, head of the company, invests only his own capital.
-The company makes investments in companies with transaction value up to $1 billion and holds investments from five to ten years.
+The company makes investments across industries with significant holdings in consumer, media, sports, travel, ecommerce, retail and technology.

 In December 2020, Najafi was announced as the next vice-chairman of McLaren Racing, a Formula One constructor.